How Langbaan’s Earl Ninsom Turned Us All On to the Breadth of Thai Food

 Little did he know, two decades later, he’d be helming six revolutionary restaurants: not merely transforming the dining landscape in Portland, Ore., with spots like Langbaan, but redefining what Thai food looks like in America —and earning accolades for it, most recently the 2024 James Beard Award for Outstanding Restaurant, a career-defining honor for any restaurateur.

 Cooking has always been a part of Ninsom’s life, though.
-His earliest memory of preparing something from scratch was when he was 10 and his mom was sick; he took it upon himself to prepare a Thai porridge for her, in hopes of alleviating her illness.
+His earliest memory of preparing something from scratch was when he was eight and his mom was sick; he took it upon himself to prepare a Thai porridge for her, in hopes of alleviating her illness.
 “Ever since then, my mom had me as her right-hand man to help make food for the family,” he explains.
 “And every time I would go and visit my grandmas, both of whom are really great cooks, I always helped them prepare things.”

 L.A.’s Thai restaurant scene, and specifically his cousin’s place, quickly provided Ninsom with both front- and back-of-house experience, but after a mere six months, Ninsom made his way to Portland, excited to leave behind the bustle and chaos of southern California.
 Although Los Angeles has a thriving Thai community, being around so many Thais — and their restaurants — can be uncomfortably insular at times.
 “I found people in Portland are really, really nice,” he explains.
 “That’s why I chose to live here.”
 Ninsom has now called the city home for over 20 years.

 After a short while in Portland, he realized he had the experience to actually run his own restaurant — although his initial thoughts were more pragmatic, and rooted in cooking skills.
 At the time, restaurants were “one of the easiest [places] to get a job that pays well,” he says.
-“It was easy for me because I grew up doing it every day—I just needed to be shown once and then I could do it.”
+“It was easy for me because I grew up doing it every day — I just needed to be shown once and then I could do it.”

 Once he solidified that desire, Ninsom headed back to Thailand and took cooking classes in Bangkok to further hone his culinary skills.
 He learned under chefs who had cooked in the Thai royal palace and ran acclaimed restaurants in the country’s capital.